 How to Avoid Getting Bitter Iced Coffee at Starbucks and other Coffee Shops

-If the coffee you are getting at your favorite coffee shop is too bitter, request that they make your coffee with lighter roasts.
-If the iced coffee is still too bitter then you are better off changing to cold-brew coffee that is smoother, less acidic, and less bitter.
+If the coffee you are getting at your favorite coffee shop is too bitter, request that they make your coffee with lighter roasts or espresso ristretto.
+If the iced coffee is still too bitter then you are better off changing to cold-brew coffee which is smoother, less acidic, and less bitter.

 It would be pointless to ask that they change the extraction time, grind size, and all the nitty-gritty that lead to a perfect cuppa.